 VyprVPN’s parent company, Golden Frog, is now alpha testing a new service it describes as an “optimized gaming network” which promises to lower ping time, reduce lag, and reroute traffic to avoid network congestion.
 We’ll add more details as they become available.

 Apps are available for Windows, MacOS, iOS, and Android.
-VyprVPN also makes an app for routers with compatible firmware.
+VyprVPN also makes an app for routers that have compatible firmware.